pluralsight/guides/published/big-data/distributed-graph-computation-as-simple-as-it-gets-with-apache-storm/article.md

 Strange, isn’t it?
 What does grouping have to do with the graph topology we set up earlier?
 Don’t all stream tuples simply flow from one bolt to the other?

 Well, remember that spouts and bolts can have multiple instances, in order to parallelize our distributed computation.

-While a spout or bolt is **logically** an atomic computation unit, it’s **physical** implementation may depend on other instances.
+While a spout or bolt is **logically** an atomic computation unit, it’s **physical** implementation isn’t necessarily.

 Grouping is our way of defining the flow of tuples between two different topology elements.
 It will define how tuples flow between instances (tasks) of the input entity and the target entity.